 One contributory factor is the weather, and getting outdoors.
-Vitamin D levels over winter also reach an all-time low in February and start rising again in April as the angle of the sun becomes sufficient to make vitamin D in the skin.
+What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. levels over winter also reach an all-time low in February and start rising again in April as the angle of the sun becomes sufficient to make vitamin D in the skin.
 But it does depend on getting outdoors.
 Both sun exposure and exercise are major promoters of strong immunity which is one reason why keeping everyone indoors is an extremely bad idea.

 Wuhan city, which has a similar population to London, has been out of lockdown for a week.
 Gyms are back open and people have gone back to work.
 China gets a lot of flack but, leaving aside any issue of ‘bat blame’ and underplaying death toll in Wuhan, they had the least information to go by being the first major city to be exposed to COVID-19.
 They locked down, not only the individuals, but the city.
 No-one could leave the Province of Hubei or Wuhan city.
 Shanghai, a little more than 500 miles away, has had something like 6 deaths, according to my sources in Shanghai.
 While it is widely understood that the death toll in Wuhei was probably between 10,000 and 20,000, three to six times higher than reported, we are talking about a densely packed population of people living in relative poverty, no doubt with poor nutrition.
 This week deaths in Wuhan are in single figures.
 On Tuesday Wuhan posted not one death.
 Deaths in the whole of China are extremely low and almost no-one in Wuhan is presenting with COVID-19 and requiring ICU treatment.